 In a similar vein, the grace of mission is not just that unexpected people are invited to become missionaries, but that God delights in providing the people what they need to participate.
+As happened to a neighbor of mine, he always used to spend his time playing videogames and getting elo boost services from http://elitist-gaming.com until one day he suddenly decided to be a missionary.
 God gives gifts, (graces) to people so that they will be able to contribute to the life of the church and to the kingdom’s work in the world.
 Not only does God give missionary permission or invitation to people, but God provides the means for their meaningful work in the world.
 This provision is a powerful aspect of God’s grace that we don’t necessarily catch when we use “gift” to talk about something God gives us to use but shift to “grace” when we’re thinking about some theological change God brings about.

 It’s all gift, all grace.

 Agents of Grace